lukso-network/docs/docs/learn/key-manager/grant-permissions.md

 ---
-sidebar_label: 'Grant Permissions'
+sidebar_label: 'Grant Permissions to an address'
-sidebar_position: 4
+sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';